carbon-language/carbon-lang/docs/design/generics/overview.md

 -   Given two type structures, find the first difference when read from left-to-right.
 The one with a `?` is less specific, the one with a concrete type name in that position is more specific.
--   If there are more than one `impl` declarations with the most specific type structure, pick the one listed first in the priority ordering.
+-   If there is more than one `impl` declaration with the most specific type structure, pick the one listed first in the priority ordering.

 To ensure [coherence](goals.md#coherence), an `impl` may only be declared in a